tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * They weigh goodness of fit against the number of parameters.
 In other words, AIC and BIC favour the simplest model that best fits the data.

 * This means that they penalize models with a large number of parameters.
-A model with a large number of parameters may describe that particular dataset well but may lose its predictive power when used on new data.
+A model with a large number of parameters may describe that particular dataset well, but may lose its predictive power when used on new data.

 * In this example, we have two models with orders of (2,1,2) and (2,1,4).
 Because each additional lag adds a variable to the model, AIC and BIC penalize the model with a higher order.